5 Tips to Prepare Your Car for Winter Driving

 Visibility is the most important factor to safe winter driving.
 If you park your car on the street, make sure you completely dust off snow or scrape ice from all windows.
 Make sure you have the proper supplies in your car at all times such as an ice scraper and snow brush for emergency use.
 If you park in a garage, make sure to shovel your driveway before backing out to avoid sliding into your neighbor’s mailbox.

 3) Check Your Tires

-We’re all too familiar with that bright orange TPMS icon which inevitably shows it’s face every time the temperature drops.
-The reasoning for this occurrence is because air contracts when it’s cold.
+We’re all too familiar with that bright orange TPMS icon which inevitably shows its faces every time the temperature drops.
+The reasoning for this occurrence is because of air contracts when it’s cold.
 The air molecules inside your tires slow and take up less space.
 Make sure you check your air pressure while your vehicle is cold i.e. before you start driving.
 Friction from driving may cause your tires to heat which can cause a false reading.

 4) Make Sure You Have At Least A Half Tank Of Gas

 Winter driving can cause gas line freeze-up which occurs when the air moisture inside your gas tank freezes causing the line to clog.
 This most commonly happens after your car has been sitting for hours in the cold but can also happen while driving if the temperature is low enough.
 The best way to avoid gas line freeze-up is by making sure there’s as little air as possible in the tank by keeping it above at least half full in cold conditions.
 This is especially important to remember during long distance drives.
 Make sure to check your fuel level every so often and plan the best places to stop for gas along your route.